OpenUpSA/municipal-data/README.md

 # Data Import

+Data import is still a fairly manual process leveraging the DB and a few SQL scripts to do the hard work.
+This is usually done against a local DB, sanity checked with a locally-running instance of the API and some tools built on it, and if everything looks ok, dumped table-by-table with something like `pg_dump "postgres://municipal_finance@localhost/municipal_finance" --table=audit_opinions -O -c --if-exists > audit_opinions.sql` and then loaded into the production database.

+1. Create the table with the file in the `sql` dir with the table's name, e.g.
+2. Import the first few columns which are supplied by National Treasury
+3. Run the relevant add_labels_-prefixed SQL file to add the remaining labels.
+  - These should be idempotent so they can simply run again when data is added.

-- Remember to run `VACUUM ANALYSE` afterwards to ensure stats are up to date to use indices properly.
+*Remember to run `VACUUM ANALYSE` aftersignificant changes to ensure stats are up to date to use indices properly.*

 # License